navikt/crm-kafka-activity/README.md

 - [.topics/push-topics/](/.topics/push-topics) (Salesforce Push Topic configurations)
 - [.topics/kafka-topics/](/.topics/kafka-topics) (Kafka Topic configurations)

+Only the newly added topics will be deployed, and edited topics will be re-deployed.
+However, deploying all topics have side effects.

 # Publishing to Topics

 See [.nais](/.nais) to start publishing to a topic.